 Choosing The Right Format For Your Video Work.

-You have finished your edit, inserted the music and all ready to export.
-You click on the export button and a whole list of video codec pop up.
+You have finished your edit, inserted the music, and all ready to export.
+You click on the export button and a whole list of video codecs pop up.
 You are sitting there going through the list wishing you know what is the difference between each codec and which one should I choose?

 So I hope you have learned a thing or two about codecs and formats.
 Tell us what is your favorite codec that you use in your work?